nagy135/rpm/README.md

 If rofi is installed, you can use `rpm_rofi` script to do all of above via rofi interface.
 If validation is needed, rofi will give you prompt.
 If not you can choose from keys and retrieve password (or login with `rpm_rofi -l`) to the clipboard.

+### TODO
+* avoid user to simply remove password_hash and use init
+* allow changing of records
+* change validation messages for user
+* add another features to rofi

 ### License